david-jacob/HurwitzFanoFit/README.md

 $\mathcal{G}(V) = dI/dV \propto A(eV)$.

 ### Hurwitz-Fano lineshape
-Usually, smearing of the Fermi surface due to finite temperature at the STM tip cannot be neglected.
+Usually, smearing of the Fermi surface due to finite temperature $T$ at the STM tip cannot be neglected.
 In this case the lineshape of the Kondo resoance in the $dI/dV$ is given by a convolution with the derivative of the Fermi-Dirac distribution.
 As was shown recently by us [1] the resulting lineshape can be described in terms of a Hurwitz $\zeta$-function:
 ```math